-- Add 2 T. of olive oil to a large skillet over medium-high heat, then add the mushrooms.
-Cook for 10 minutes until the mushrooms are browned and all the liquid has cooked out.
-Add in the oyster sauce, a little salt if needed and some fresh black pepper.
-Stir to coat the mushrooms with the sauce.
-Set aside.
+- Add 2 tablespoons of olive oil to a large skillet over medium-high heat.
+Add the mushrooms and cook for 8-10 minutes until the mushrooms are browned and all the liquid has cooked out.
+Add the oyster sauce, a little salt if needed and some fresh black pepper.
+Stir to coat the mushrooms with the sauce, cover and set aside.

-- Add the mayonnaise and the sriracha to a small bowl, this out with the milk and stir.
-Keep in the fridge until your ready to use.
+- Add the mayonnaise and the sriracha to a small bowl.
+Thin the sauce out with the milk and whisk together.
+Cover and store in the refrigerator until ready to use.

-- Roll out one half of the pasta dough to about 1/4″ thickness.
+- Roll out one half of the pasta dough into a round about 1/4″ thickness.
 Place the dough on an oiled grill and cook for 4-5 minutes until brown on the bottom.
 Flip the dough and add the sliced provolone cheese and close the lid until the cheese is melted and the bottom side is cooked, about 3-4 minutes. remove the dough from the grill to assemble.

 - Add the sliced steak to the pizza (you can add it warm or cold) then top with the arugula and parmesan cheese.